Laith1546/11-Hangman.github.io/README.md

 # Hangman.github.io

-A modren game of Hangman
+A modern game of Hangman

 *Under the terms of the GNU GPL v3.